Linux Commands - Overview and Examples

 $ sudo [command]

-The sum command prints checksum and block counts for each input file.
+The sum command prints checksum and block count for each input file.

 $ sum readme.txt